 Time-correlated single photon counting (TCSPC) is a widely used technique for the time-resolved measurement of fluorescence.
 The particularly high time resolution that is achieved today is a special feature of this technology.
 This method achieves the technically feasible state of the art in many aspects - e.g. individual photons are recognized.
 This measurement method is used as an essential part of imaging techniques such as FLIM (fluorescence lifetime microscopy).
 Time-Correlated Single Photon Counting is a particularly non-invasive measurement technique because the light pulses required for sample excitation have low energy.
 The aforementioned single-photon detection also contributes here.

 In detail, TCSPC is based on the detection of the arrival times of the photons on a detector.
 The time of emission of the laser pulse is usually taken as the reference signal, which thus reflects the time of excitation of the sample.
 The sample is excited with the laser pulse at a high repetition rate.
 The high repetition rate is of great advantage in order to obtain a statistically significant course of the de-excitation behavior of the sample (in the shortest possible time) from the single-photon measurement.
 Fluctuations in the source intensity and the resulting measurement errors are also compensated for by the enormous frequency of measurements.
 To measure the photon emission times, TDC systems are used on the one hand and fast ADCs in the Gsps/s range on the other.

-With a high repetition rate (usually in the range of 1 - 100 MHz), a laser driver sends a start signal to a computer at the same time as the pump pulse for the laser source, which triggers the time measurement.
+With a high repetition rate (usually in the range of 1 - 100 MHz), the laser sends a start signal to a computer at the same time as the pump pulse is emitted from the source.
+This start pulse triggers the time measurement.